xsyfrost/Lemp/README.md

 ```
 QUICK CONFIGURATION

-Add you domain name (wilthout www) withe the configurer and it will create mydomain.com / phpmyadmin.mydomain.com as well as setting your IP as the only accepted by nginx for phpmyadmin.mydomain.com
+Add your domain name (without www) with the configurer and it will create mydomain.com / phpmyadmin.mydomain.com as well as setting your IP as the only accepted by nginx for phpmyadmin.mydomain.com (DENY ALL; ALLOW xxx.xxx.xxx.xxx)

 ```sh
 ./configure.sh